restarone/violet_rails/SECURITY.md

 ## Reporting a Vulnerability

-Please use Github issues to document any vulnerabilities.
+Please use GitHub Issues to document any vulnerabilities.
 Be sure to include:

 1. Version (if using Git Tags) or commit hash
 2. description